 As I drove along in my car I knew that today would be an easy day.
 All I had to do was travel another 30 minutes and I would surprise Aaron, a Peruvian musician recording in Cayambe, Ecuador.
 It was his birthday.
 I would take he and the other two guys out to eat and make it special for them even though they were far from home.

 There was a gas truck going so slow up the hill that three cars in front of me passed it on the corner, and I followed behind.
 When I came to the corner, crossing back in front of the gas truck, I noticed that the dotted yellow line was now a double yellow line (NO PASSING ALLOWED).
 I quickly slowed down in front of the gas truck, just as I heard a guy honking his horn.
 He was very angry.
-I pulled over so he could pass me, but he was dressed in a Colonel uniform and motioned for me to follow him to the police station.
+I pulled over so he could pass me, but he was dressed in a Colonel uniform and motioned for me to follow him to the police station, the police had a body camera on it, so everything would have been recorded and registered.

 When we got to the police station, the Colonel made it clear that they were to put me in jail for what I did, passing over the double yellow line.
 He threatened to put the two policemen in jail if the did not put me in jail.
 He copied my information and said, “I will check tonight to see if you put this man in jail.”